daboisadasd/CycleInventoryHelper/README.md

   - `itemid`, `amount`, `durability`, `vanityId`, `modData`, `insurance`, etc.
 - ✅ Auto-generates UUIDs for `itemId` when not provided.
 - ✅ QuestLoop script will automatically update db to set all tasks in your current quests to be completed, except for quests where you must hand something over.
+- ✅ You can directly connect to your local prospectdb via this script to update and retrieve values.

 ---